 Municipal leaders are committed to making Burgas a role model for transparency.
-Burgas regularly comes up as one of Bulgaria's best performers in transparency and openness,27 and local leaders are committed to maintaining Burgas' reputation as a top performer and role model for other municipalities and towns.
-Council sessions are open to the public, and a wealth of official information is available to citizens online, encompassing municipal regulations and decisions, budgets, tenders
+Burgas regularly comes up as one of Bulgaria's best performers in transparency and openness,26 and local leaders are committed to maintaining Burgas' reputation as a top performer and role model for other municipalities and towns.
+Council sessions are open to the public, and a wealth of official in ormation is available to citizens online, encompassing municipal regulations and decisions, budgets, tenders and awards, licenses, competitions, hiring, audit summaries, and other administrative procedures.